Chekoeyekpegha/project3done/README.md

 This is the third project in the AWS machine learning nanodegree program.
 AWS sagemaker was used to fine-tune the ResNet18 pretained model on the dog breed dataset available in https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip The project was completed by making good use of the tools available to a machine learning engineer.
 Among such tools are the Pytorch framework, a pretrained model, profiler, debugger, together with the model to train and deploy an endpoint.
+The python scripts used as entry_points for the estimators are as follows respectively: hpo.py, train_model.py and inference.py, these are also present in the folder.
+The Functional API in PyTorch is used to create the network with the ResNet18 retrained model

+hpo.py script was used for hperparameter tuning after which the best sets of hypermaters were used in training

+train_model.py script was used to perform model profiling and debugging.
+The hook function required for debugging was stated

+reference.py script used as entry point for model deployment makes it possible for data(image) to be passed to the endpoint for testing

 # project pipeline
 data preparations: